 - Samuel May Williams and Sarah Patterson Scott appeared in the US federal census of 1 June 1850 in Galveston, Texas, enumerated next to Michel and Rebecca Menard..
 Other members of the household included Joseph Victoria Williams, Austin May Williams, Mary Dorothea Williams, Caroline Lucy Williams, Samuel May Williams Jr. and William Howell Williams.

 - He was president of a commercial bank, according to the 1850 census.

 - Thomas Affleck purchased property from Samuel May Williams and established his new plantation Glenblythe in Washington County, near Brenham, about 1858.

 - Samuel May Williams died on 13 September 1858 at age 62 in Galveston, Texas.

-- He was buried at Trinity Episcopal Cemetery in Galveston, Texas.
+- He was interred at Trinity Episcopal Cemetery, Galveston, Texas.

 - A single grave marker identifies the graves of Samuel May Williams and Sarah Patterson Scott.

 - The following appeared on 22 February 1950 in The Galveston Daily News: The contributions of Col. Samuel May Williams to state and local history and to the founding of the island city will be revealed in a paper to be presented by Miss Ruth Nichols at a meeting of the Galveston Historical Society Sunday. . . .
 Invited as guests of honor for the Historical Society meeting are Misses Mary and Nancy Campbell of San Antonio, granddaughters of Col. Williams: Mrs. E. C. (Nellie League) Fitzgerald of Galveston, Miss Esther Gill of Houston, Mrs. A. J. Caldwell of Corpus Christi, and Mrs. Virgil Vickroy of San Antonio, all great-granddaughters, and Waters S. Davis of League City, another descendant of the colonel.